economuteo/economuteo/README.md

 ---------------------------------------------

 * ✉️  You can contact me on [LinkedIn](https://www.linkedin.com/in/teoantonioeconomu/), or email: teoantonioeconomu@gmail.com
-* 🚀  I'm currently working on Wordpress applications
+* 🚀  I'm currently working on MERN web applications

 ### Skills